Pre-Treatment Strategies

 Learn more about Technical Competence in Paraffin-Based Fluorescence In Situ Hybridization (FISH) (online CE course)

-One of the most critical steps in the fluorescence in situ hybridization (FISH) assay for formalin-fixed, paraffin-embedded (FFPE) tissue is the pre-treatment step.
+Pre-treatment is one of the most critical steps in the fluorescence in situ hybridization (FISH) assay for formalin-fixed, paraffin-embedded (FFPE) tissue.

-The reason the pre-treatment step is required is because formalin fixation results in the cross-linkage of proteins.
-The purpose of the pre-treatment step is to break these linkages, exposing the genes and allowing penetration of the probes.
-The pre-treatment step must also maintain the morphology of the tissue and the integrity of the DNA in the cells of interest.
+The pre-treatment step is required because formalin fixation results in protein cross-linkage.
+The purpose of the pre-treatment step is to break these linkages, expose the genes, and allow the probes to penetrate.
+The pre-treatment step must also maintain the tissue's morphology and the DNA's integrity in the cells of interest.

-Pre-treatment strategies have typically used either a sodium thiocyanate solution or a citric acid buffer.
-Both solutions are commonly used in clinical laboratories.
-The historical standard FISH method presented in this course uses a sodium thiocyanate solution and the second method presented in this course uses the citric acid solution.
+Pre-treatment strategies typically use a sodium thiocyanate solution or a citric acid buffer, commonly used in clinical laboratories.
+This course's historical standard FISH method uses sodium thiocyanate, and the second uses citric acid.

 Sodium thiocyanate is much harsher on tissue/cells than sodium citrate.